 (916) 689-1015, ext 10

-Sacramento Wetlands Action Group (SWAG): A 501(c)(3) nonprofit public-benefit corporation established to put watershed restoration dollars "on the ground" using cost-effective technology and local work forces.
+Sacramento Watersheds Action Group (SWAG): A 501(c)(3) nonprofit public-benefit corporation established to put watershed restoration dollars "on the ground" using cost-effective technology and local work forces.

 Cal Poly's School on Studying Alternative Technologies including integrated waste management and alternative energy production.